burke/zeus/README.md

 ## Rails 2.3 Support

 The default plan bundled with zeus only supports Rails 3.x and 4.x.
 There is a project to provide Rails 2.3 support [here](https://github.com/tyler-smith/zeus-rails23), however it has not been updated in some time.

+## Legacy Ruby Versions

+Due to official Ruby support lapsing in Feb 2015, Ruby 1.9.3 and below are no longer officially supported.
+Zeus may work with them but we are not actively supporting them at this time.
+The last release tested with these versions is [0.15.4](https://github.com/burke/zeus/tree/v0.15.4).